Miffy and Friends: Production

 The series was produced in the Netherlands by Big Tent Entertainment and Mercis BV in association with Palm Multimedia.

 Broadcast

 The series premiered in the Netherlands on KRO in 2003.

 In the United States, the show was licensed by Big Tent Entertainment and aired on Noggin from April 7, 2003, to July 20, 2008.
 For the US airings, Noggin created original "interactive game" shorts to air between segments.
+In 2015, Noggin was relaunched as a streaming app; Miffy and Friends was added to the app on October 3, 2016.

 From 2007, the series was broadcast on local PBS stations, presented by WLIW.

 It also aired on Treehouse TV in Canada, ABC Kids in Australia and on TV3 in New Zealand.

 Home media

 During its run, several videotapes including episodes of the series were produced.
 The series was also made available on DVD in America through Sony Wonder and Big Tent Entertainment.
 Select Miffy and Friends episodes were included on themed DVDs released in 2009.

 As of 2024, Miffy and Friends is available to stream on Amazon Prime.